containeroo/cloudflare-operator/docs/content/operations.md

 ### Remove Finalizers From All DNSRecords

-If you want to delete all `DNSRecord` at once you can issue the following command:
+If you want to delete all `DNSRecords` at once, you can issue the following command:

 ```bash
 kubectl get dnsrecords \